 In lieu of implementing a bonus plan tied exclusively to numerical performance metrics and calculations based on straight-line interpolations, the Compensation Committee exercised meaningful judgment and discretion regarding the design and administration of the short-term incentive compensation for the NEOs.
-The Compensation Committee estimated target cash bonuses for 2019 at 40% of base salary for all NEOs other than the CEO and 70% of base salary for the CEO.
-The Compensation Committee viewed 60% of the cash bonus as being based on the Company's financial performance generally against guidance given at the beginning of the year.
-Specifically, meeting the financial guidance targets the Company provided earlier in the 2019 fiscal year or slightly exceeding them would merit 60% of a target cash bonus for the NEO; 40% of the target bonus was discretionary based on how that NEO performed against his/her individual objectives.
+The Compensation Committee estimated target cash bonuses for 2020 at 40% of base salary for all NEOs other than the CEO and 70% of base salary for the CEO.
+The Compensation Committee viewed 60% of the cash bonus as being based on the Company's financial performance generally against guidance given in July 2020.
+Specifically, meeting the financial guidance targets the Company provided in July 2020 or slightly exceeding them would merit 60% of a target cash bonus for the NEO; 40% of the target bonus was discretionary based on how that NEO performed against his/her individual objectives.
 The personal objectives and discretionary bonus recommendations to the Compensation Committee for all NEOs other than the CEO were provided by the CEO, and the Compensation Committee determined the amount of the discretionary component of the CEO's cash bonus.
 Under this plan, depending upon the Company's financial performance and his/her attaining individual objectives, each NEO other than the CEO could earn a maximum cash bonus equal to 70% of base salary or as little as zero.

-The Company exceeded its financial guidance provided in 2019 with respect to all measures, including EBITDA, revenue, GAAP net income and adjusted net income.
-The Company's 2019 guidance and financial results are described under "2019 Business and Financial Highlights" in the Executive Summary of this Compensation Discussion & Analysis on page 24.
+The Company exceeded its financial guidance provided in July 2020 with respect to revenue, GAAP net income and diluted earnings per share (GAAP) and met the guidance with respect to EBITDA.
+The Company's 2020 guidance and financial results are described under "2020 Business and Financial Highlights" in the Executive Summary of this Compensation Discussion & Analysis on page 23.

-Ms. Burwig earned 35.6% of her base salary as a cash bonus and Mr. Ewald earned 36.4% of his base salary as a cash bonus.
-The CEO and CFO each earned 0% of their base salary as a cash bonus because each received equity awards in lieu of cash, as described below.
-This resulted in cash bonus payments as follows: Mr. Troendle \$0; Mr. Geiger \$0; Ms. Burwig \$150,000; and Mr. Ewald \$110,000.
+Mr. Troendle earned 80% of his base salary as a cash bonus.
+Mr. Geiger, Ms. Burwig and Mr. Ewald each earned 50% of his or her base salary as a cash bonus.
+This resulted in cash bonus payments as follows: Mr. Troendle \$500,000; Mr. Geiger \$225,000; Ms. Burwig \$237,500; and Mr. Ewald \$200,000.